 First, we evaluate the performance of the Web proxy server when the total amount of the socket buffer is changed.
-In this simulation, we change the total socket buffer size to 150 MBytes, 50 MBytes, 30 MBytes, and 10 MBytes, each of which is equally divided for send and receive socket buffers. $N{max}$ is set to 846, meaning that, all the TCP connections both from Web client hosts and to Web servers are not rejected being established due to lack of other resources.
-Figure 5 shows the server-side proxy throughput, client-side proxy throughput, and document transfer time.
+In this simulation, we change the total socket buffer size to 150 MBytes, 50 MBytes, 30 MBytes, and 10 MBytes, each of which is equally divided for send and receive socket buffers.
+N{max} is set to 846, meaning that all the TCP connections both from Web client hosts and to Web servers are not rejected being established due to lack of other resources.
+Figure 3 shows the server-side proxy throughput, client-side proxy throughput, and document transfer time.
 Each graph in this figure shows the results for the traditional mechanisms with various size of the send socket buffers and the receive socket buffers at the left 16 bar charts.
-For example, (32 KB, 64 KB) means the traditional schemes assigns a fixed 32 KBytes for the send socket buffer.
-The results for the proposed mechanism at the right 4 bar charts.
+For example, (32 KB, 64 KB) means the traditional scheme assigns a fixed 32 KBytes for the send socket buffer and a fixed 64KBytes for the receive socket buffer.
+The results for the proposed mechanism at the right four bar charts.
 Here, we did not use the connection management scheme explained in Subsection 3.2 since it shows no effect on the performance of the proposed scheme.
 Note that we have confirmed that the connection management scheme does not have any adverse effects in this case.